Sufism

 Product Description

-SUFISM: A Wayfarer’s Guide to the Naqshbandi Way, unlike almost all books on Sufism in English, provides a window on the living Sufism of the Khalidi-naqshbandi Sufis of Kurdistan.
+SUFISM: A Wayfarer’s Guide to the Naqshbandi Way, unlike almost all books on Sufism in English, provides a window on the living Sufism of the Khalidi-Naqshbandi Sufis of Kurdistan.
 This text is quite unique, as it contextualizes the practice of Sufism both historically and within the Islamic religious milieu, clarifying many types of questions non-Sufis typically ask.

 Reviews